Precautions You Should Take When Working At Height

 5. Administrative Controls

 Administrative controls are working procedures and practices that educate the worker on the fall hazard.
-People consider such preventative measures as the last option as they do not provide physical protection of a fall hazard.
+People consider such preventative measures as the last option as they do not provide physical protection against a fall hazard.

 What is a Fall Restraint System?

-A fall restraint system is used to avert the user from reaching the fall risk; the user will be able to fulfil their task but would not be able to reach the point in which they could fall.
+A fall restraint system is used to avert the user from reaching the fall risk; the user will be able to fulfil their task but would not be able to reach the point at which they could fall.
 A fall restraint would be used if you were to work at the edge of a hazard.
 For example, working at the edge of a large drop such as a rooftop.

 When testing fall protection it is recommended that you test it on an inanimate load before putting a person at risk.
 You do not want to be in a situation in which the lanyard is too long and doesn’t fulfil its purpose.
 Usually, you would position the arrest 2 metres away from the hazard and the lanyard would be 1.5 metres.